wjrforcyber/TestABC/README.md

 ### Cuts
 - `AigCutTest, CutTruthVarNumAig` : Testing the number of words needed to be allocated for a number of variables, node that in ABC, a word length is always considered as 32 bits.

+### Util
+- `UtilTest, UtilTruthHexPrint` : Showing how to print a truth table into a hex format.
+> [!CAUTION]
+> This interface has a minor issue: You should make sure that the truth `unsigned Sign[]` passed into the interface has absolute length equal or lower than the maximum length according to the `nVars`, if you pass `256` to `3` variable, you will get a `00` instead of `100`.
+The total number of digits is decided by the `nVars`.